Tip Sheet 2 - Confidential Records

 Working with Confidential Records

-- Close down the program or use password protection on your computer when you leave your desk.
+• Close down the program and lock your computer when you leave your desk.

-- Turn off your computer when leaving your desk for a long period of time.
+• Turn off or lock your computer when leaving your desk for a long period of time.

-- If you have confidential records on a notebook or laptop computer, ensure that the documents themselves or the system is password protected.
+• Ensure that confidential records on your computer are password protected.
 Don’t leave your laptop in an easily accessible area where it could be stolen.

 Storing Confidential Records